 Templeton Flax Mill Heritage Museum

-• Templeton Flaxmill Heritage Museum Public Open Day - Sunday 26 March 2017, 1pm-4pm.
-Live flax fibre processing demonstration sessions every 45 mins (1pm, 1.45pm, 2.30pm, 3.15pm).
-Admission: $5 per adult and no charge for children.
-The Farm/Nature Walkway will be open and also a weaving demonstration.
+• Templeton Flaxmill Heritage Museum Public Open Day - Sunday 31 March 2019, 1pm-5pm.
+Live flax fibre processing demonstration sessions every 45 mins (1pm, 1.45pm, 2.30pm, 3.15pm, 4pm).
+Admission: $5 cash donation per adult and no charge for children.
+Flax weaving and sales, rope making, oral history information.

 • Nationally recognised as New Zealand’s only authentic flax mill plant operating on its original 1940s site.